stimulusreflex/stimulus_reflex/docs/guide/morph-modes.md

 morph "#foo", render(FooComponent.new(message: "React is making your muscles sore."))
 ```

-The `foo` partial (listed in the [Tutorial ](morph-modes.md#tutorial)section above) is an example of a best practice for several subtle but important reasons which you should use to model your own updates:
+The `foo` partial (listed in the [Tutorial](/guide/morph-modes#tutorial)section above) is an example of a best practice for several subtle but important reasons which you should use to model your own updates:

 * it has a **single** top-level container element with the same CSS selector as the target
 * inside that container element is another [element node](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType), **not a text node**

 If you can follow those two guidelines, you will see several important benefits regardless of how the HTML stream is generated:

-* DOM changes will be performed by the morphdom library, which is highly efficient
+* DOM changes will be performed by the `morphdom` library, which is highly efficient
 * morph will respect elements with the `data-reflex-permanent` attribute
 * any event handlers set on contents should remain intact (unless they no longer exist)